11 Top-Rated Day Trips from Orlando

 Address: 1 Legoland Way, Winter Haven, Florida

 You can enjoy a taste of all this tropical city's top spots on the Miami Day Trip from Orlando.
 Sit back and relax while an experienced driver and guide show you around.
-Cruise past multimillion-dollar homes on Biscayne Bay, see South Beach and the Art Deco Historic District, and stroll around Bayside Marketplace.
-This 15-hour excursion also includes a fast-paced airboat ride through Everglades National Park, where you can spot some of the park's wildlife.
+See South Beach and the Art Deco Historic District, and stroll around Bayside Marketplace.
+You can also upgrade with an optional airboat ride through Everglades National Park or a cruise past the multimillion-dollar homes on Biscayne Bay.

 Craving beautiful beaches, a dose of culture, and perhaps a game of golf?
 Plan a day trip from Orlando to Sarasota.
 In less than two hours, you can be basking on powder-soft shores or museum hopping in this popular Gulf Coast getaway.